 We believe it is very important to have our dogs raised with us, whether born here, or purchased from a reputable breeder as a puppy.
 This way, we feel confident in their health and temperament while being raised at Lawpdoodle Kennel.
 We believe that certain genetic testing is important in screening our parents, and all of our puppies come with a 24 month genetic health guarantee…but more importantly, a lifetime of support.

 As we patiently awaited our first litter of Sheepadoodles in the time of well over a year of researching this breed, we have noticed their popularity is spreading like wildfire.
 Be careful in searching for the right breeder for your next puppy, and be sure that they took time to build upon the idea of the breed they are involved in…not just trying to quickly capitalize on their popularity.
 We stand by each puppy that leaves here, and the health and welfare of our dogs and puppies far outweighs the importance of profit.
 If at the end of the day, there is a little money left, it is a good feeling to be a rewarded for the hard work we do day in and day out.
-Since leaving our dogs is next to impossible, it has been well over 7 years since our last vacation.
+Since leaving our dogs is next to impossible, it has been numerous years since our last vacation.
+Now having grandchildren living in Florida, I year all too often to pick up and fly down to see them, but this business prohibits me to do so at my leisure.
 This job is not for the faint of heart or anyone that just wants to go home at the end of the day, and collect a paycheck at the end of the week.
 Despite the hard work and struggles, we love what we do and believe we are blessed with the opportunity to do what we do.
 We do it for the dogs and we do it for the love we are able to share with their families.

 All of our Sheepadoodle have a complete pedigree on file of each of their parents.